)}

 Anti-pattern 3: Paying CERT-In empanelment premium when the regulator does not require it

 A SaaS founder reads “CERT-In empanelled” on an enterprise vendor’s website and assumes empanelment equals quality.
 Empanelment is a regulatory category, not a quality grade.
 It is required for government departments, public sector undertakings, banks, NBFCs, insurance companies, telecom operators, power utilities, and Critical Information Infrastructure entities.
 For a SaaS startup selling to Razorpay, Freshworks, Postman, or a US enterprise customer, empanelment is irrelevant.
-The 3 to 5x price premium it carries is paying for a regulatory category the buyer does not require.
+Any premium it carries is paying for a regulatory category the buyer does not require.
 Read when you do not need a CERT-In empanelled pentest vendor for the full decision framework before paying the premium.

 Anti-pattern 4: Skipping the sample report review before signing